ctphoenix/Python-Course-Material/chapter10.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:8203914a10
 ## Exercise 5
-It might be the case that appears that predicting movies that made precisely no money is difficult.
-In the next three exercises, we will exclude these movies, and rerun the analyses to determine if the fit improves.
+It might be the case that predicting movies that made precisely no money is difficult.
+In the next three exercises, we will exclude these movies, and rerun the analyses to determine if the fits improve.
 In this exercise, we will rerun the regression analysis for this subsetted dataset.

-In this exercise, we will rerun the regression analysis for a subsetted dataset that includes only movies with positive revenue.

 *** =instructions
 - Define `positive_revenue_df` as the subset of movies in `df` with revenue greater than zero.